milenabelosevic/milenabelosevic.github.io/pages/publications.md

 Belosevic, Milena.
 2022.
 “Veggie-Renate und Merci-Jens.
 Semantik und Pragmatik onymischer Personennamenkomposita”.
 Zeitschrift für germanistische Linguistik 50 (2): 289-319.

-# Talks
+# Selected Presentations

+Belosevic, Milena.
+2025.
+“Vertrauen in der Mensch-Maschine-Interaktion am Beispiel von LLM-basierten Chatbots”.Tagung im Rahmen des Forschungsnetzwerks „Sprache und Wissen“
+17.-19.
+September 2025, Akademie der Wissenschaften Heidelberg.

 Belosevic, Milena, and Buschmeier, Hendrik.
 2024.
 “Calibrating trust and enhancing user agency in LLM-based chatbots through conversational styles”.
 In CUI@CHI 2024: Building Trust in CUIs – From Design to Deployment, 1–7.

 Belosevic, Milena, and Buschmeier, Hendrik.
 2024.
 “Der Einfluss von Nachfragen auf die Nutzer-Agency in Interaktionen mit ChatGPT”.
 Presented at the 73.
-Treffen des Arbeitskreises Angewandte Gesprächsforschung (AAG) , Hamburg, Germany .
+Treffen des Arbeitskreises Angewandte Gesprächsforschung (AAG) , Hamburg, Germany.

 Belosevic, Milena.
 2023.
+“Creativity in name-based word formation: Evidence from the experimental study of personal name blends”.
+Presented at the International Symposium of Morphology 2023, Université de Lorraine, Nancy.

+Belosevic, Milena.
+2023.
+“The interplay between frame semantics and construction morphology in modeling the meaning of compounds.
+The case of eventive personal name compounds in German”.
+Presented at the The 12th International Conference on Construction Grammar, Prague.

+Belosevic, Milena.
+2023.
 “A corpus-based contrastive approach to name blending in German and English”.
 In 10th International Contrastive Linguistics Conference.
 Book of Abstracts, ed.
 Beata Trawiski, Marc Kupietz, Kristel Proost, and Jörg Zinken, 244-245.
 Mannheim: IDS-Verlag.

 Belosevic, Milena.
 2023.
 “Modeling the influence of nonlinguistic factors on word formation creativity.
 The case of name blending”.
-Presented at the 56th Annual Meeting of the Societas Linguistica Europaea, Athen .
+Presented at the 56th Annual Meeting of the Societas Linguistica Europaea, Athen.

+Belosevic, Milena, and Arndt-Lappe, Sabine.
+2021.
+“Merci-Jens and Lösch-Leyen.
+The Semantics of Personal Name Compounds in German”.
+Presented at the International Symposium of Morphology, Toulouse.